adrianacostafreda/MasterThesis/README.md

 ## EEG pipeline in Python

-`eeg_main`
+`/eeg_main`

 This is an EEG pipeline for resting and n-back task EEG pre-processing and analyses used at the Department of Neurology at Rigshospitalet by Adriana Costafreda.

 ### Preprocessing

-`/eeg_main/preprocessing` - importing raw resting state EEG (.xdf) files, re-referencing, removing bad channels, applying bandpass (e.g., 1-60 Hz) FIR filter, removing EOG noise with ICA, dividing signal into n-back task and baseline, performing epoch artefact rejection with Autoreject algorithm, exporting the cleaned EEG signals (.fif).
+`/eeg_main/preprocessing/preprocess.py` - importing raw resting state EEG (.xdf) files, re-referencing, removing bad channels, applying bandpass (e.g., 1-60 Hz) FIR filter, removing EOG noise with ICA, dividing signal into n-back task and baseline, performing epoch artefact rejection with Autoreject algorithm, exporting the cleaned EEG signals (.fif).

 ### Spectral analysis

+`/eeg_main/spectrum/eeg_bp_classic.py` - It reads EEG clean files, calculates power spectral density (PSD) using the Welch method, and organizes the results into brain regions.
+Additionally, it computes the band power for specific frequency bands (Delta, Theta, Alpha, Beta) across EEG channels and brain regions.
+The code handles data visualization (e.g., topographic maps of band power) and saves the results as Excel files for further analysis.
+Results are organized into absolute and relative PSDs for channels and brain regions.

+`/eeg_main/spectrum/eeg_aperiodic_specific_bp.py` - This Python code is designed for analyzing EEG data using MNE-Python and the FOOOF package.
+This code reads the EEG clean files, calculates the PSD, and fits the FOOOF model to estimate aperiodic and periodic components of the spectrum.
+It visualizes the results, including the power spectrum and model fit, while also calculating bandpower metrics for specific frequency bands, such as theta.
+This setup is useful for neuroscience research involving the analysis of brain activity patterns.